-Cornerstone consists of eight brands, prominent in the direct marketing and retail space, including catalog distribution and related websites.
-The home brands are comprised of Frontgate, Ballard Designs, Grandin Road, Smith+Noble and Improvements.
-The apparel brands are comprised of Garnet Hill, TravelSmith and The Territory Ahead.
-There are also 19 retail and outlet stores located throughout the United States.
+Cornerstone consists of a portfolio of aspirational home and apparel brands, prominent in the direct marketing and retail space, including catalog distribution and related websites.
+Although there is some overlap in the product offerings, we consider the home brands as being comprised of Frontgate, Ballard Designs, Grandin Road and Improvements.
+We consider the apparel brands as being comprised of Garnet Hill, TravelSmith and Chasing Fireflies.
+There are also 11 retail and outlet stores located throughout the United States.

-Frontgate features premium, high quality bed, bath and kitchen accessories, as well as outdoor, patio, garden and pool furnishings and accessories.
+Frontgate features premium, high quality bed, bath, kitchen, outdoor, patio, garden and pool furnishings and accessories.
 Ballard Designs features European-inspired bed, bath, dining and office furnishings and accessories, as well as rugs, shelving and architectural accents for the home.
-Garnet Hill offers bed and bath furnishings and soft goods, as well as apparel and accessories for women and children.
-Smith+Noble offers custom home furnishings and window treatments and Grandin Road offers designer-inspired home accents.
-The Territory Ahead offers casual apparel for men and women and TravelSmith offers travel wear for men and women and related accessories.
-Improvements features thousands of innovative home, patio and outdoor products.
+Garnet Hill offers apparel and accessories for women and children as well as bed and bath furnishings and soft goods.
+TravelSmith offers travel wear for men and women and related accessories and Improvements features thousands of innovative home, patio and outdoor products.
+Chasing Fireflies is a leading children's and family lifestyle brand offering keepsake-quality apparel, gifts, accessories and unique treasures through both digital commerce and traditional catalog sales channels.

-The various brands within Cornerstone generally incorporate on-site photography and real-life settings, coupled with related editorial content describing the merchandise and depicting situations in which it may be used.
+The Cornerstone brands generally incorporate on-site photography and real-life settings, coupled with related editorial content describing the merchandise and depicting situations in which it may be used.
 Branded catalogs are designed and produced in-house, which enables each individual brand to control the production process and reduces the amount of lead time required to produce a given catalog.

-New editions of full-color catalogs are mailed to customers several times each year, with a total annual circulation in 2011 of more than 300 million catalogs.
+New editions of full-color catalogs are mailed to customers several times each year, with a total annual circulation in 2012 of more than 300 million catalogs.
 The timing and frequency of catalog circulation varies by brand and depends upon a number of factors, including the timing of the introduction of new products, marketing campaigns and promotions and inventory levels, among other factors.

-Cornerstone also operates Frontgate.com, BallardDesigns.com, GarnetHill.com, SmithandNoble.com, GrandinRoad.com, TerritoryAhead.com, TravelSmith.com and Improvementscatalog.com, among other branded websites.
+Cornerstone also operates websites for each of its featured brands, such as Frontgate.com, BallardDesigns.com, Chasing-Fireflies.com, GarnetHill.com, GrandinRoad.com, TravelSmith.com and Improvementscatalog.com and Wish-Works.com.
 These websites serve as additional, alternative storefronts for products featured in related print catalogs, as well as provide customers with additional content to support and enhance their shopping experience.
-Additional content provided by these websites, which differs across the various websites, includes decorating tips, measuring and installation information, online design centers, gift registries and travel centers, as well as a feature that allows customers to browse the related catalog online.
+Additional content provided by these websites, which differs across the various websites, includes decorating tips, measuring information, online design centers, gift registries and travel centers, as well as a feature that allows customers to browse the related catalog online.